sd1998/MongoDB-CRUD-API/README.md

 # MongoDB-CRUD-API
-A node js API for performing CRUD operations on MongoDB
+A nodejs API for performing CRUD operations on MongoDB